 To book a Daintree tour, fast, click here to see your choices.
 Otherwise, read the post and look at the pictures!

-During Cyclone Jasper roads in the Daintree Rainforest were severely damaged, today the rainforest still has access issues but some rainforest tours are still running.
+During Cyclone Jasper roads in the Daintree Rainforest were severely damaged, today the rainforest still has access issues but most rainforest tours are still running.
 We recommend you check here.
 The road from Cairns to Port Douglas is open, but expect some traffic delays as repairs continue.

 In this post we give you information on how to visit the Daintree Rainforest, explain where the Daintree is (with map) and highlight places of interest and places to stay in and near the Daintree Rainforest and Daintree National Park.